KristiGourlay/Oxybeeron/README.md

 Model 5: Super-User Model (spotlight_model_superuser_version.py)

 This hybrid model is an example of how the collaboration of these three models can be tweaked to conform to different datasets.
 This model does not work on the entirety of the user base, but for those who filled out the entire Google Spreadsheet (my 'Super Users), this model is effective.
 This model relies on the top recommendations provided by Spotlight.
-It then fetches all the beer that a certain user rated as 8 or above and then uses the cosine similarity and KNN model functions to list content similarity and and user-item interaction similarity.
-The final function (def super_user_recs) takes in a user id number and then recommends the beer that is present in the Spotlight recommendations, and in the combination of the KNN and cosine simiarity recommendations.
+It then fetches all the beer that a certain user rated as 8 or above and then uses the cosine similarity and KNN model functions to list content similarity and user-item interaction similarity.
+The final function (def super_user_recs) takes in a user id number and then recommends the beer that is present in the Spotlight recommendations, and in the combination of the KNN and cosine similarity recommendations.
 This model effectively recommends beer based on similar user preferences, but also considers the users preferences for style.

 # Final Thoughts